Code-Institute-Submissions/sarahob96-re-nu_DecResub/README.md

    - Javascript

-  <h2> Testing </h2>
+  <h2> Manual Testing </h2>

   <h3> Code Validators </h3>

-  - HTML code was validated through the W3 validator
+- HTML code was validated through the [W3 validator](https://validator.w3.org/).
+No major errors were returned for my HTML code
-  - CSS code was validated through W3 Jigsaw
+- CSS code was validated through [W3 Jigsaw](https://jigsaw.w3.org/css-validator/)
-  - Javascript code was validated through JS Hint
+- Javascript code was validated through [JS Hint](https://jshint.com/)
 - Python is normally validated through PEP8.
 At the time of validating this project, the PEP8 site was down.
+The Python code was checked through the problems panel through github.

+<h3> Responsive Testing </h3>

+- This project was tested for it's responsiveness on a number of devices including:
+  - Iphone 13
+  - Iphone 8
+  - Macbook Pro 13"
+  - Google developer tools - All screen sizes from 375 px and up.

+<h3> Search Engine Optimisation (SE0) </h3>
+ - Search engine optimization (SEO) is the practice of orienting your website to rank higher on a search engine results page so that your site gains more traffic.
+The aim is appear on the first page of Google results for search terms to reach a larger target audience.

+ The following meta keyword were used in my code to attract the right target audience and gain the most traffic.
+  -sustainable, workout, activewear, loungewear, sports-bra, sweatshirts, bottoms, tops, renugo, dublin, irish, workout-classes, renu, renu-apparel, workout-uniform"

 <h3> Deployment </h3>

  - This project was created in gitpod and deployed using Heroku.
 A number of steps were carried out to ensure a successful deployment.

-- The final code was pushed to github and then heroku was used.
+- The final code was pushed to github and then connected to Heroku Database.

 - On the Heroku website, log in to your account once signed up.

 - Click on "create new app" once logged in.

 - Give the app a name and choose the correct region, USA or Europe

+- Before Deployment, import os and dj_database_url at the top of settings.py.
+Ensure dj_database_url and psychopg2 are installed using pip.
+Freeze requirements into  the requirements.txt file.

 - Click on the settings tab